What is Selenium?

 - Nuts & Seeds: Brazil nuts, sunflower seeds, black walnuts

 - Dairy & Eggs: Hard-boiled egg, low-fat cottage cheese, and cheddar cheese

 We have reviewed quite a lot of information on selenium and its functions, benefits, interactions, and dosages.
 It has been proven that selenium is crucial to optimal thyroid function.
 Without selenium, we would suffer a great number of health issues.
 The benefits, on the other hand, are remarkable.
 Its antioxidant properties, cancer-fighting characteristics, and immune system boost prove it is a necessary supplement.

 We need to be cognizant that testing is still underway.
 While many advances have been made in the study of selenium, there is still much more to find out.
 There is no consensus on optimal dosage, although a healthy range has been identified.
 The levels need to be extremely high for it to be toxic.
 People in certain regions of the world who are battling specific medical conditions are more susceptible to selenium deficiencies.
 Always see your doctor before starting a new supplement.
 Particular minerals and herbs have been known to interact with certain medicines.

 Fortunately, there are a lot of foods that contain this super-mineral.
 They are every day, regular food – the kind we always hear about – fruits, vegetables, protein, whole grains, eggs, and dairy.
 The bottom line is it would be worth our while to make sure we eat selenium-rich foods on a regular basis.
 If we can’t eat the suggested foods, try adding Brazil nuts to your daily routine; 1 or 2 nuts could do the trick.
+Thyroid supplements may also help in this regard as many of them contain selenium.
 Here’s to your health!